Reckleschamp/game-servers/asa/README.md

 ARK: Survival Ascended supports CurseForge mods.

-Configure the desired mod IDs using the server’s supported mod startup arguments.
+Configure the desired mod IDs using the server’s supported mod startup arguments when entering mods you should end with a trailing comma.
+(123456,112345,221342,)

 Multiple mods should be specified using the format expected by ARK: Survival Ascended.